 We will only use your personal information as described below:

-Responses are primarily used to assess whether you have symptoms currently associated with COVID-19 or possible exposure to COVID to determine if you can be present on site at a UCSB facility that day.
+Responses are primarily used to assess whether you have symptoms currently associated with COVID-19 or possible exposure to COVID-19 to determine if you can be present on site at a UCSB facility that day.
 The survey is not used to diagnose, treat, or provide medical advice for any health condition.
+The building data responses are used for case investigation purposes in the event you, or someone working in a building you were in, tests positive for Covid-19.

-Your data will also be used for the following purposes:
+Your data may also be used for the following purposes:

 - To meet government requirements for campus reopening;